All of the key questions answered about Webb targeted for the general interest level.

 NASA is the lead partner in Webb, with significant contributions from the European Space Agency (ESA) and the Canadian Space Agency (CSA).
-Northrop Grumman is the main NASA industrial contractor, responsible for building the optical telescope, spacecraft bus, and sunshield, and for preparing the observatory for launch.
-NGAS is leading a team including two major sub-contractors: Ball Aerospace and Harris (formerly ITT-Exelis).
-The three principal beryllium mirror subcontractors to Ball Aerospace are Coherant (formerly Tinsley Laboratories), General Dynamics Global Imaging Technologies (formerly Axsys Technologies), and Materion (formerly Brush Wellman Inc.) The instrument complement is provided as follows:
+Northrop Grumman was the main NASA industrial contractor, responsible for building the optical telescope, spacecraft bus, and sunshield, and for preparing the observatory for launch.
+NG was leading a team including two major sub-contractors: Ball Aerospace and Harris (formerly ITT-Exelis).
+The three principal beryllium mirror subcontractors to Ball Aerospace are Coherant (formerly Tinsley Laboratories), General Dynamics Global Imaging Technologies (formerly Axsys Technologies), and Materion (formerly Brush Wellman Inc.) The instrument complement was provided as follows:

-- The Mid-Infrared Instrument (MIRI) is provided by a consortium of European countries and the European Space Agency (ESA) and the NASA Jet Propulsion Laboratory (JPL) with detectors from Raytheon Vision Systems.
+- The Mid-Infrared Instrument (MIRI) was provided by a consortium of European countries and the European Space Agency (ESA) and the NASA Jet Propulsion Laboratory (JPL) with detectors from Raytheon Vision Systems.

-- The Near-Infrared Spectrograph (NIRSpec) is provided by ESA.
+- The Near-Infrared Spectrograph (NIRSpec) was provided by ESA.

-- The Near-Infrared Camera (NIRCam) is built by the University of Arizona working with Lockheed-Martin.
+- The Near-Infrared Camera (NIRCam) was built by the University of Arizona working with Lockheed-Martin.

-- The Near-Infrared Imager and Slitless Spectrograph (NIRISS) are provided by the Canadian Space Agency (CSA).
+- The Near-Infrared Imager and Slitless Spectrograph (NIRISS) were provided by the Canadian Space Agency (CSA).

-- All of the near-infrared detectors are supplied by Teledyne Technologies, Inc.
+- All of the near-infrared detectors were supplied by Teledyne Technologies, Inc.

-The launch vehicle and launch services are provided by ESA.
-The Science and Operations Center will be at the Space Telescope Science Institute (STScI).
+The launch vehicle and launch services were provided by ESA.
+The Science and Operations Center is located at the Space Telescope Science Institute (STScI).